 Nothing about that sentence would have been controversial ten years ago as a long-run trend.
 The IMF's April 2026 update is the first one in which it arrives as the base case on a single page.

-Six of the ten fastest-growing large economies in 2026 are Asian.
-The seventh is a Polish exception in Europe.
-The eighth is Saudi Arabia, even after absorbing the biggest single-country downgrade in this revision.
-The ninth and tenth — the United States and Spain — are the only advanced economies in the top ten at all.
+Four of the ten fastest-growing large economies in 2026 are Asian.
+The fifth is a Polish exception in Europe.
+The sixth is Saudi Arabia, even after absorbing the biggest single-country downgrade in this revision.
+The Seventh and eighth, the United States and Spain, are the only advanced economies in the top ten.

 India, Indonesia, China.
 The order of the podium matters less than the fact that it is the podium.

 The relative strength is two things at once.
-U.S. tariffs on Chinese goods came down in late 2025 as part of the Geneva framework, unwinding part of the drag.
-Beijing's domestic stimulus — a property package, consumer rebates, a local-government debt swap — absorbs the rest.
+U.S. tariffs on Chinese goods fell in late 2025 as part of the Geneva framework, easing some of the drag.
+Beijing's domestic stimulus, a property package, consumer rebates, and a local-government debt swap absorb the rest.
 Neither tool is new; the combination is what produced the 4.4.

-Saudi Arabia's 3.1 percent forecast is the largest drop of any top-twenty economy between the January and April outlooks.
+Saudi Arabia's 3.1 per cent forecast is the largest drop among the top-twenty economies between the January and April outlooks.
 The cause sits 2,000 kilometres off the country's east coast: four months of tanker-risk pricing in the Gulf, and a stop-start disruption of tanker traffic through the Strait of Hormuz.

-The reason the number is still 3.1 and not lower is a piece of infrastructure most readers have never heard of.
+The reason the number remains 3.1 rather than lower is a piece of infrastructure most readers have never heard of.
 The East-West pipeline, commissioned in the 1980s and doubled in capacity after 2019, now moves close to half of the country's eastern-province crude across the peninsula to the Red Sea.
 The drag is real.
 Without the pipeline, it would be much larger.

-The United States, at 2.3 percent, is the fastest-growing large developed economy in the world — a number that would have been the floor of the advanced-economy distribution in 1995.
-In 2026 it is the ceiling.
+The United States, at 2.3 per cent, is the fastest-growing large developed economy in the world, a figure that would have been the floor of the advanced-economy distribution in 1995.
+In 2026, it is the ceiling.

 France, 0.9.
 The United Kingdom, 0.8.
 Germany, 0.8.
 The Netherlands, 1.2.
-Four of Europe's five largest economies are projected to grow slower than 2026 population change is running in most of them — which, after accounting for inflation and migration, is something close to stagnation on a per-household basis.
+Four of Europe's five largest economies are projected to grow more slowly than the 2026 population change is running in most of them, which, after accounting for inflation and migration, is something close to stagnation on a per-household basis.

 Spain's 2.1 is the European outlier, for the third consecutive year.
-The rest of the continent is not catching down; it is holding still.
+The rest of the continent is not catching up; it is holding still.

 Japan at 0.7 and Italy at 0.5 are the two slowest-growing large economies on Earth in 2026.
 Both are the end-state of a pattern demographers have been drawing for a generation: low fertility in the 1990s, a shrinking working-age cohort in the 2020s, and an output potential that has quietly rerated.